RuRuo0/Datasets/README.md

 You can contribute additional automation scripts that facilitate dataset annotation, or use the scripts from this project to build your own dataset.
 We welcome contributions from anyone, even if you are new to open source.
-Please read our [Introduction to Contributing ](./doc/contributing.md)page.
+Please read our [Introduction to Contributing](./doc/contributing.md)page.

 ## Bugs

-Our bug reporting platform is available at [here](https://github.com/BitSecret/FormalGeo-Datasets/issues).
+Our bug reporting platform is available at [here](https://github.com/FormalGeo/Datasets/issues).
 We encourage you to report any issues you encounter.
 Or even better, fork our repository on GitHub and submit a pull request.

 ## Citation